levYatsishin/goto-hydra/README.md

 # GoToHydra
-Fun mini project which was made for hackaton in summer camp
+Fun mini project which was made for hackathon in summer camp